Docs·a619bf7·Updated Jun 7, 2026·69 ADRs

 Managing Your Commitments

-Your commitments tab shows every active exchange you're part of — requests you've offered to help with, matches proposed to you by an admin, and exchanges you've already completed.
+Your Helping tab shows every active exchange you're part of — requests you've offered to help with, matches proposed to you by an admin, and exchanges you've already completed.
 Cards are sorted by what needs your attention most urgently.

 Action-Priority Ordering